artturipa/myblog/stupid_workspace/blog.md

 ## Fix notifications

-From related lists "Contents", add new content and mark it as Workspace
+From related lists "Contents", add new content and mark it as Workspace.

+## Enable workspace notifications for larger user groups

+Increase the value of property: **glide.ui_notification.max_recipients**